64 Favorite Brain Breaks for Kids

-Quick, easy activities to help kids reenergize, refocus, and give their brains a boost.
+Quick, easy activities to help kids reenergize, refocus, and give those brains a boost.

-I don’t know about you, but when I sit through a faculty meeting or professional development session, I start getting antsy by the 30-minute mark.
+I don’t know about you, but when I sit through a faculty meeting or professional development session, within 15 to 20 minutes, I’m getting antsy.
 If you can relate, just imagine how your students must feel when they’ve been sitting for too long.
-Educational brain breaks are the perfect way to help your students redirect their energy and focus when they start to fade.
+Brain breaks are the perfect way to help your students redirect their energy and focus when they start to fade.

 I find it super-beneficial to incorporate quick mindful, physical, and mental check-ins with my students as a regular part of my classroom routine.
-These breaks include all types of movement, yoga, and breathing exercises, as well as jokes, quick videos, and more.
+These breaks include all types of movement–yoga, and breathing exercises, as well as jokes, quick videos, and more.
 The activities I use have helped me throughout my lifetime, so I love sharing them with my students.
-Here are my favorite educational brain breaks that are sure to increase productivity and give your kids a much-needed way to unwind before the next lesson.
+Here are my favorite brain breaks for kids that are sure to increase productivity and give your kids a much-needed way to unwind before the next lesson.

 Transitions are a big part of the elementary school day.
 When I first started teaching 19 years ago, I was surprised by just how much time it takes to get ready for specials or to bring students back from centers.
 It’s hard not to feel like that’s lost time.
 That’s why using transition time for mental health check-ins is such a game changer.
-Mental health check-ins can help students get in touch with their emotions, refresh and recharge, acknowledge and cope with negative thoughts and overwhelming feelings, and be more focused throughout the day.
+Mental health check-ins can help students get in touch with their emotions, acknowledge and cultivate positive feelings, and cope with negative emotions, to be more focused throughout the day.

 Collage for teacher guided meditations, as an example of educational brain breaks